g-lok/gs-dotfiles/README.md

 1. Add support for selecting and installing databases via docker.
 1. Expand devops tooling bigtime.
 Review recommended lists on youtube.
 1. Add more artist/creative apps.
 Bug Ardour to clean up their complicated installation nonsense so they can be put on Homebrew.
+1. Add more games?
+I dunno I'm not really into free games, Minecraft etc.
 1. I already spoke to TildeArrow (Furnace creator) about getting Furnace on Homebrew for them, so I will work on that.
-However it seems like I won't be able to use Homebrew casks to also copy over all the stuff they stuff in the package, like manuals and instruments and demo songs and what-have-you, so I may just leave the code as-is.
+However it seems like I won't be able to use Homebrew casks to also copy over all the other content they stuff in the package, like manuals and instruments and demo songs and what-have-you, so I may just leave the code as-is.
 1. Fine tune what apps I'm installing and plugins/configs I'm adding.
 I'm brand new to Neovim and not sure about some of my choices regarding [Mini.nvim](https://github.com/nvim-mini/mini.nvim)

 ## License